m3steele/xm-labs-PostMan-APIs/README.md

 This runner will create a user along with devices from Collection Variables.
 It does not use a csv data file.

 **Steps:**
-  - *Get a Site* (Gets the UUID of the site specified in the api call that a person will be added to.)
+  - *Get a Site* (Gets the UUID of the site specified in the API call that a person will be added to.)
   - *Create a person Supervisor* (Creates a person supervisor.
 This user will be the supervisor for the person created in the next step.)
   - *Create a person* (Creates a person.)
   - *Create a device* (Adds a device to the person created in the last step.
-Add additional Create device api calls to add more than one device and specify sequence and delays between then.)
+Add additional Create device API calls to add more than one device and specify sequence and delays between then.)